unitaryfund/mitiq/docs/source/guide/guide_05-factories.rst

 To clarify this aspect, we now perform the same zero-noise extrapolation with both methods.

 ===============================================================
-Using a factory object with the :py:mod:`mitiq.zne.zne` module
+Using a factory object with the :py:mod:`mitiq.zne` module
 ===============================================================

 Let us consider an ``executor`` function which is similar to the one used in